UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-7. Type the following command and press enter - this will copy the **temp** director and content.
+7. Type the following command and press enter - this will copy the **temp** directory and content.
 ```
 sudo cp -r temp /var/www/html/
 ```